Last updated on: May 23rd, 2022

 Military Leave

-An employer may not terminate the employment of an employee who is a member of the state military forces of this state or any other state because the employee is ordered to authorized training or duty by a proper authority.
+An employer may not terminate the employment of an employee who is a member of the state military forces of this state or any other state because the employee is ordered to authorize training or duty by a proper authority.
 The employee is entitled to return to the same employment held when ordered to training or duty and may not be subjected to loss of time, efficiency rating, vacation time, or any benefit of employment during or because of the absence.
 The employee, as soon as practicable after release from duty, must give written or actual notice of intent to return to employment.